Guidelines to Park Rules and Regulations

 Additionally, state law prohibits people from launching or recovering any unmanned aircraft systems from state property without consent.

-Firearms and other weapons are prohibited, except that those with a proper permit may possess a concealed handgun in permitted areas and under the requirements of North Carolina G.S.
-14-415.11.
+- individuals with a proper permit may possess a concealed handgun in permitted areas and under the requirements of North Carolina G.S.
+14-415.11; and

 Exception: Federal law (36 C.F.R. § 327.13) prohibits all loaded firearms or ammunition on those lands and waters at Falls Lake, Jordan Lake, and Kerr Lake state recreation areas managed by the state parks system and owned by the U.S. Army Corps of Engineers.